corda/corda-kubernetes-deployment/README.md

 ## SETUP

+### READ ME FIRST

+#### BINARIES

+The scripts contained within require you to have the necessary binaries in place, as previously mentioned in this document.

+#### CONFIGURATION VALUES

+You must completely fill out the ``helm/values.yaml`` file according to your configuration.

+Last time I ran this script in a fresh installation, I only had to modify the following fields:

+``config.``:

+* nodeLoadBalancerIP
+* floatLoadBalancerIP

+``config.containerRegistry.``:

+* serverAddress
+* username
+* password
+* email

+``config.storage.azureFile.``:

+* account
+* azureStorageAccountName
+* azureStorageAccountKey

+``corda.node.conf.``:

+* legalName
+* emailAddress
+* p2pAddress
+* identityManagerAddress
+* networkmapAddress

+For the rest of the options the defaults worked for me, but you may find that you have to modify more configuration options for your deployment.

+#### ONE-TIME SETUP

+There is an automated way to perform the one-time setup by executing ``one-time-setup.sh``, which does all the necessary steps, provided you have completed the previous sections.

+---

+## KEY CONCEPTS / TOOLS

 ### Docker image generation

 We need to have the relevant Docker images in the Container Registry for Kubernetes to access.